Kyant0/Tag/README.md

 # Tag

-You can retrieve and save the tag, album art and lyrics from a audio file with this library.
+You can get and edit the metadata from a audio file with this library.

 The library is using [the forked version](https://github.com/Kyant0/taglib) of [TagLib](https://taglib.org/).